meticha/permissions-compose/README.md

 ```

-In your build.gradle.kts implement your dependencies:
+In your `build.gradle.kts` implement this dependency:

 ```
 ...